Small-JS/SmallJS/Examples/Pharo/Server/PharoServer.md

 ## Setting up Pharo

 Now Pharo can be started from the VM folder: `Examples/Pharo/Pharo/vm`\

+On Windows:\
-On Windows, the executable it is named: `Pharo.exe`
+The executable it is named: `Pharo.exe`\
 Now the dialog `Select Pharo image to open` appears.\
 Select the Pharo image previously extracted to the parent folder.\
 It will have a name like: `Pharo13.0-SNAPSHOT-64bit-252ed3bd95.image`

+On Linux:\
+Linux does not show a file open dialog for the image.
+You will have to open a terminal and start `./vm/pharo` with the exact Pharo image filename, see example above.

 Now the Pharo Welcome screen should be displayed: